The complete $10$-tetrahedra census of orientable cusped hyperbolic $3$-manifolds: Creating the 10-tetrahedra census

 \subsection{Finalizing the census}

-For each of the $\num{150730}$ isometry classes obtained in \cref{subsec:dedup}, we select a representative triangulation by the following procedure: \begin{bracketenumerate} \item If the verified canonical triangulation is in the isometry class, let it be the representative. \item Otherwise, consider the subset of triangulations that are geometric, which turns out to be never empty.
-If there is only one triangulation in the class, let it be the representative. \item If there are multiple triangulations in that subset, let the triangulation with the most self isomorphisms, i.e. cellular homeomorphisms onto itself, be the representative. \item If there are multiple triangulations with the most self isomorphisms, choose the one with the ``fatest'' tetrahedra, i.e. the one with the largest minimum imaginary part of tetrahedra shape parameters. \item If there are still multiple options left, choose the one with the smallest triangulation signature (as defined in \cite{Burton:signature}) under the lexicographical order. \end{bracketenumerate}
+For each of the $\numprint{150730}$ isometry classes obtained in \cref{subsec:dedup}, we select a representative triangulation by the following procedure: \begin{bracketenumerate} \item If the verified canonical triangulation is in the isometry class, let it be the representative. \item Otherwise, consider the subset of triangulations that are geometric, which turns out to be never empty.
+If there is only one triangulation in the class, let it be the representative. \item If there are multiple triangulations in that subset, let the triangulation with the most self-isomorphisms, i.e. cellular homeomorphisms onto itself, be the representative. \item If there are multiple triangulations with the most self-isomorphisms, choose the one with the ``fattest'' tetrahedra, i.e. the one with the largest minimum imaginary part of tetrahedron shape parameters. \item If there are still multiple options left, choose the one with the smallest triangulation signature (as defined in \cite{Burton:signature}) under the lexicographical order. \end{bracketenumerate}

 With the representative triangulations chosen as above, we set their peripheral curves to be the shortest.
-We then ordered them by volumes, naming them in the convention displayed in \cref{tab:censuses}, saved and published the data in \cite{snappy_10_tets}, which can be installed and used together with \texttt{SnapPy}.
-The minimal triangulations in each isometry class are also included in the published data.
+We then ordered them by volume, named them as displayed in \cref{tab:censuses}, saved and published the data in \cite{10-tets:dataverse}.
+The data now comes automatically with \texttt{SnapPy 3.3}.

 Note that verified canonical triangulations, by construction, are always geometric \cite{FGGTV:tetrahedral}.
 Hence due to the geometric requirement in step (2), we obtained \begin{proposition} Every cusped hyperbolic $3$-manifold in the $10$-tetrahedra census admits a minimal triangulation that is geometric. \end{proposition} We remark that the above proposition also holds for all (orientable) censuses with fewer tetrahedra, which we checked using Burton's data from \cite{BurtonBenjaminA2017Tchc}.